-Democrats initially ran into difficulty getting corporate chieftains and their companies to donate soft money to the America Coming Together, The Media Fund and their fundraising arm, the Joint Victory Campaign 2004.
-Fundrais donors, many of whom had given soft money to the Democratic Party in the past.
-This chart shows most donations of that SI million to Democratic S27s through Sept.
+Democrats initially ran into difficulty getting corporate chieftains and their companies to donate soft money to their America Coming Together, The Media Fund and their fundraising arm, the Joint Victory Campaign 2004, Plandrais advanced and their fundraising arm, the Joint Victory Campaign 2004, Plandrais advanced and on any of whom had given soft money to the Democratic Party in the past.
+This chart shows most donations of than \$1 million to Democratic 527s through Sept.
 30.